JexxaJ/TheSecretWeapon/README.md

+# Warning this has not been tested or audited
+This is a working example to build upon only.

 ## LP Safe Guard
 Designed to be used as a means to trustlessly get a group of depositors to pledge adding liquidity to an LP pool.
 The contract facilitates the process of depositing tokens into a liquidity pool.